The father of a 4-year-boy who died in Harlem over the weekend has been charged, one day after the mother’s arrest, police say.

 Laron Modlin, 25, is charged with criminally negligent homicide and endangering the welfare of a child.
-The mother, Nytavia Ragsdale, 26, is facing the same after their son was found unconscious and unresponsive inside their apartment on Adam Clayton Powell Junior Boulevard Sunday night.
+The mother, Nytavia Ragsdale, 26, is facing the same after their son was found unconscious and unresponsive inside their apartment on Adam Clayton Powell Jr. Boulevard Sunday night.
 He died at a nearby hospital.

 “It breaks our heart any time a child is abused any time a child is harmed,” Mayor Eric Adams said.
 “We’re going to do everything we can to give parents the support that they deserve and make those calls when we have to remove these children out of homes.”

 “Think about it.
 Four years of maltreatment and malnourishment to the point of death.
-That would be torture,” Rafael Mangual of the Manhattan Institute said.
+That would be torture,” Rafael Mangual, of the Manhattan Institute, said.

 Jahmeik is the sixth child to die in the city in the last three months — the most recent happened in August when an 11-month-old girl was found dead in the Bronx.
 Sources say the Administration for Children’s Services did have a history with Jahmeik’s family.
 Advocates say ACS should’ve done more to protect him.